paly2/ArgLib/doc/API.md

 In this file :
 A "long argument" is an argument prefixed by "--" and described by many characters.
 A "short argument" is an argument prefixed by "-" and described by only one chacter.
-A "common argument" is an argument wich is neither a long argument, nor a short argument.
+A "common argument" is an argument which is neither a long argument, nor a short argument.
 Note a common argument can be a file path.
-A "file path argument" is an argument wich specifies a file/directory path.
+A "file path argument" is an argument which specifies a file/directory path.

 Every chapter of this file has an example of the `examples.md` file.

-## 1. Find a specific argument
+## 1. To find a specific argument

 ### 1.1.
-Find a long argument
+To find a long argument

 To know if a long argument is passed to the program, you can use the function :